 In April 1991 he formed Bill's Clockworks, a sole proprietorship, based in his Indianapolis house.
 In December 1991 he married Kimberly Wheeler and moved to Lomax, Illinois where Kimberly was pastor of a church.
 Bill and Kimberly bought an old grocery store in Lomax built ca. 1900, renovated it, and put the clock shop there.
 In August 1993, Nathan, their first son was born.
 In January 1995 the Stoddards moved to Kimberly's home town of Flora, and their daughter Bethany was born in March, 1995.
 The former Rainbow Cafe of Flora was renovated and became the site of Bill's Clockworks, officially opening in November 1995.
 Bill and Kimberly's third child, Luke, was born in July 1996.

-Bill sings in the choir and has served as an elder and deacon of his church.
-He is a member of the AWI (American Watchmakers-Clockmakers Institute), NAWCC (National Association of Watch and Clock Collectors), the American Clock and Watch Museum, and the BBB (Better Business Bureau).
+Bill is a member of the NAWCC (National Association of Watch and Clock Collectors), the American Clock and Watch Museum, and the BBB (Better Business Bureau).

 In 2000, Bill created the ClockHistory.com web site and updated the BillsClockworks.com web site.
 In 2001 he did his first design with MySql and PHP.
 In 2003, he used PHP and MySQL to create an online catalog of Hermle clocks.
 He has designed the database structure for a new Westclox (and other clock and watch) history web site.
 The goal is to make this database flexible enough to contain almost any type of information such as catalogs, advertisements, articles, prices, dates, and detailed knowledge about variations in clocks and watches.
-The database is being implemented in PostgreSQL.
+The database is being implemented in PostgreSQL and PHP.
+Currently he is is finishing the administration interface (using Yii2) and hope to begin major data entry later in 2016.

 Bill may be reached by e-mail at [email protected]